rahmonov/rahmonov.github.io/content/write-python-framework.md

 *Check out Part II [here](/posts/write-python-framework-part-two/)*

 "Don't reinvent the wheel" is one of the most frequent mantras we hear every day.
 But what if I want to learn more about the wheel?
 What if I want to learn how to make this damn wheel?
 I think it is a great idea to reinvent it for the purpose of learning.
-Thus, in these series, we will write our own Python web framework to see how all that magic is done in Flask, Django and other frameworks.
+Thus, in this series, we will write our own Python web framework to see how all that magic is done in Flask, Django and other frameworks.

 In this first part of the series, we will build the most important parts of the framework.
 At the end of it, we will have request handlers (think Django views) and